amadasunese/cwwtechafrica_individual_project/README.md

 4. Analysing the trends of the COVID 19 scourge to see changes in reported cases
 5. Visualising the hardest hit countries outside China

+You will find the result of this analysis in the notebook.ipynb file.

 <h3>Below is the preamble of the COVID 19 data provided</h3>

 <p>In December 2019, COVID-19 coronavirus was first identified in the Wuhan region of China.
 By March 11, 2020, the World Health Organization (WHO) categorized the COVID-19 outbreak as a pandemic.
 A lot has happened in the months in between with major outbreaks in Iran, South Korea, and Italy.</p>